Rufus31415/Simple-WebXR-Unity/README.md

 # How to use
 # Installation
 Just add these 3 files in your Unity Asset folder, then add SimpleWebXR MonoBehavior on a game object in your scene.
-- [SimpleWebXR.cs](https://github.com/Rufus31415/Simple-WebXR-Unity/blob/master/SimpleWebXR.cs): Mono Behaviour that displays the "Start AR" button and communicates with javascript.
+- [SimpleWebXR.cs](https://github.com/Rufus31415/Simple-WebXR-Unity/blob/master/Assets/SimpleWebXR/Plugins/SimpleWebXR.cs): Mono Behaviour that displays the "Start AR" button and communicates with javascript.
 This behavior should be in your scene.
-- [SimpleWebXR.jslib](https://github.com/Rufus31415/Simple-WebXR-Unity/blob/master/SimpleWebXR.jslib): Javascript plugin that is included in the application and that makes the link between the Unity engine and the WebXR session.
+- [SimpleWebXR.jslib](https://github.com/Rufus31415/Simple-WebXR-Unity/blob/master/Assets/SimpleWebXR/Plugins/SimpleWebXR.jslib): Javascript plugin that is included in the application and that makes the link between the Unity engine and the WebXR session.
 It displays the rendering and obtains the positions and characteristics of the camera.
-- [SimpleWebXR.jspre](https://github.com/Rufus31415/Simple-WebXR-Unity/blob/master/SimpleWebXR.jspre): Javascript plugin executed before the application that initializes a number of things.
+- [SimpleWebXR.jspre](https://github.com/Rufus31415/Simple-WebXR-Unity/blob/master/Assets/SimpleWebXR/Plugins/SimpleWebXR.jspre): Javascript plugin executed before the application that initializes a number of things.

 # Compilation
 The project must be compiled in WebGL, otherwise SimpleWebXR will has no effect.
 I've noticed that big scenes like MRTK don't work on mobile anymore when compiled with Unity 2019.4.
 That's why I recommend Unity 2018.4.
 I haven't dug into the reason yet.

-Also, you should revert the file "Simple-WebXR-Unity/Samples/MRTK/Library/PackageCache/com.unity.xr.arfoundation@1.5.0-preview.6/Runtime/AR/ARSession.cs" while Unity is opened.
-The problem will be fixed in future versions of ARFoundation.

 # Runtime
 When compiled as a WebGL app, if the browser is WebXR compatible, it will display a "Start AR" button on your canvas.